Get a frame stream from a merlin detector

 [10]:

-# connect the control and data sockets, and close after the block automatically:
+# connect the control socket, and close after the block automatically:

 # Tell the detector to send us some data: